 - Bear a clear warning label stating that the polystyrene filling presents a danger to children if swallowed or inhaled

-If a company manufactures or sells a bean bag in Australia that doesn’t comply with those guidelines, a significant fine may result.
+If a company manufactures or sells bean bag chairs in Australia that doesn't comply with those guidelines, a significant fine may result.
 Making a safe bean bag may cost a little more, but we believe that the expense is worth it.
 The law also requires us to sell a safe product.
 If you see a bean bag in Bali that costs a bit less, you should examine it closely.
 Why do you think it has a lower price tag?

 The Price May Not Actually Be Lower